sbs20/scanserv/install.md

     device `net:localhost:plustek:libusb:001:004' is a Canon CanoScan N1240U/LiDE30 flatbed scanner

 ### Check apache can use SANE
+If you know about saned and permissions then you may not need to worry about this.
 ```
 sudo su -m www-data -c 'scanimage --test'
 ```